 Designing Next-Generation Disposable Endoscopes

 Endoscopy is a medical procedure in which surgical tools are threaded into a patient’s gastrointestinal tract using an endoscope to reach the site of interest, allowing for diagnostic and therapeutic minimally invasive surgeries.
 ERCP (Endoscopic Retrograde Cholangio-Pancreatography) is a specialized form of endoscopy dealing with procedures in the pancreatic and biliary ducts, and it uses a specialized endoscope known as a duodenoscope.
 Boston Scientific is a leader in the medical device industry, and currently makes the disposable tools that are inserted down the working channels of endoscopes to perform procedures.
 Recently, Boston Scientific has made strides towards addressing potential issues of cross contamination by designing a disposable duodenoscope.
-While this is an important first step, Boston Scientific has asked the SCOPE team to help them design the future generation of disposable duodenoscopes.
-Through a user-centered design process, the team will explore, understand, and document current ERCP practices to identify areas of opportunity and develop a proposal for a next-generation single-use duodenoscope.
+While this is an important first step, Boston Scientific asked the SCOPE team to help them design the future generation of disposable duodenoscopes.
+Through a process involving research and a user-centered design approach, the team explored current ERCP practices to identify areas of opportunity and developed a proposal and early prototype for a next-generation single-use duodenoscope.